Bambusstock/TimeBan/README.md

 ----

 - Add features:
+	- display ban message if user wan't to join (LoginEvent)

+Possible features:
+------------------
 - list uses ChatPaginator...
-	- provide permissions
-	- display ban message if user wan't to join (LoginEvent) Possible features:
-------------------
 - Undo
 - Import and Export of ban list
+- additional permissions like a permission to ban a player more than 10 hours